Protect Your Furniture From Your Cat’s Claws

 Scratching is an instinctive act that cats perform for several reasons:

 - Cats scratch to mark territory, both visually and by secreting a scent.
 Visual marks and scent are both strong territory marking methods.
 Cats have glands on their paws that secrete odor while clawing.
-This territorial behavior explains why cats usually scratch in places that are visible to other house members, such as the sofa’s arms or your living room carpet.
+This territorial behavior explains why cats usually scratch in places that are visible to other house members, such as the sofa’s arms or living room carpet.
 Marking territory is an important means of communication, even if your cat is an only furry child.

 - Scratching helps cats remove the outer layer of their claws.
 A cat’s nails are made up of layers.
 The outer layer of dead cells needs to be removed occasionally, to allow nail growth.
 Maintaining sharp and healthy claws is important for a cat’s sense of security, as it is a crucial defense mechanism – especially if your cat goes outside.